LeTurt/turtlegod/cryptonote_notes.md

 Sometimes, when it gets really frustrating to figure out, I would also just set the flag globally and do searches for specific prints in the log file.
 But it gets yuuuuge fast.

-There are also places in the code that seem to do nothing, yet it seems like the CN developers tried their best to obfuscate what it does.
+There are also places in the code that seem to do nothing, but no. It seems like the CN developers tried their best to obfuscate what it does.
 Operator overloading is all over the place in the Serialization code.
 And things like this: